FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 complete books.

 LaTeX is pronounced Lah-tech or Lay-tec.
-TeX is pronounced Tech.
-TeX is also the first syllable in the Greek word for technology.
+'TeX' is pronounced Tech.
+'TeX' is also the first syllable in the Greek word for technology.

 ..
 L5